Ziggurat

-A ziggurat (/ˈzɪɡʊˌræt/; Cuneiform: 𒅆𒂍𒉪, Akkadian: ziqqurratum, D-stem of zaqārum 'to protrude, to build high', cognate with other Semitic languages like Hebrew zaqar (זָקַר) 'protrude') is a type of massive structure built in ancient Mesopotamia.
-It has the form of a terraced compound of successively receding storeys or levels.
-Notable ziggurats include the Great Ziggurat of Ur near Nasiriyah, the Ziggurat of Aqar Quf near Baghdad, the now destroyed Etemenanki in Babylon, Chogha Zanbil in Khūzestān and Sialk Plus, Sumer in general.
-The Sumerians believed that the gods lived in the temple at the top of the Ziggurats, so only priests and other highly respected individuals could enter.
-Society offered them many things such as music, harvest, and creating devotional statues to live in the temple.
+A ziggurat (/ˈzɪɡʊˌræt/; Cuneiform: 𒅆𒂍𒉪, Akkadian: ziqqurratum, D-stem of zaqārum 'to protrude, to build high', cognate with other Semitic languages like Hebrew zaqar (זָקַר) 'protrude') is a type of massive structure built in ancient Mesopotamia and Iran.
+It has the form of a terraced compound of successively receding stories or levels.
+Notable ziggurats include the Great Ziggurat of Ur near Nasiriyah, the Ziggurat of Aqar Quf near Baghdad, the no longer extant Etemenanki in Babylon, Chogha Zanbil in Khūzestān and Sialk.
+The Sumerians believed that the gods lived in the temple at the top of the ziggurats, so only priests and other highly-respected individuals could enter.
+Sumerian society offered these individuals such gifts as music, harvested produce, and the creation of devotional statues to entice them to live in the temple.

 History

 The word ziggurat comes from ziqqurratum (height, pinnacle), in ancient Assyrian.
 From zaqārum, to be high up.
 The Ziggurat of Ur is a Neo-Sumerian ziggurat built by King Ur-Nammu, who dedicated it in honor of Nanna/Sîn in approximately the 21st century BC during the Third Dynasty of Ur.
+These are only a few but are not all of them as there are so many ziggurats in the world built by ancient civilizations.

 Description

 Ziggurats were built by ancient Sumerians, Akkadians, Elamites, Eblaites and Babylonians for local religions.
-Each ziggurat was part of a temple complex that included other buildings.
-The precursors of the ziggurat were raised platforms that date from the Ubaid period during the sixth millennium BC.
+Each ziggurat was part of a temple complex with other buildings.
+Before the ziggurats there were raised platforms that date from the Ubaid period during the sixth millennium BCE.
 The ziggurats began as platforms (usually oval, rectangular or square).
 The ziggurat was a mastaba-like structure with a flat top.
 The sun-baked bricks made up the core of the ziggurat with facings of fired bricks on the outside.
 Each step was slightly smaller than the step below it.
 The facings were often glazed in different colors and may have had astrological significance.
 Kings sometimes had their names engraved on these glazed bricks.
 The number of floors ranged from two to seven.